Cressida Dick: Political reaction to resignation of Met police boss

 - Published

-Just a few hours ago, Metropolitan Police Commissioner Dame Cressida Dick was telling BBC London she had no intention of resigning her post.
+Early on Thursday, Metropolitan Police Commissioner Dame Cressida Dick was telling BBC London she had no intention of resigning her post.

-Now, she has confirmed her departure, and the news has received a mixed reaction in Westminster.
+Now just hours later she has confirmed her departure, and the news has received a mixed reaction in Westminster.

 Prime Minister Boris Johnson said she had "served her country with great dedication and distinction over many decades", thanking her for "protecting the public and making our streets safer".